Macaranga attenuata

-Macaranga attenuata is a species of plant in the family Euphorbiaceae.
-It is endemic to the Society Islands of French Polynesia, where it is found on Moorea, Raiatea, and Tahiti.
+Macaranga attenuata is a species of flowering plant in the family Euphorbiaceae.
+It is a tree endemic to the Society Islands of French Polynesia, where it is found on Moorea and Raiatea.
+It grows in lowland tropical moist forests.
+It is threatened by competition from invasive plant species including Miconia calvescens, Spathodea campanulata, and Tecoma stans, and increasingly frequent and/or intense fires.